ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.javascript/README.md

 <!--
 	### **WORK IN PROGRESS**
 -->

+### __WORK IN PROGRESS__
+* (Apollon77) Prevented duplicate schedule triggering with inaccurate RTC clocks
+* (Apollon77) Fixed sendToAsync and sendToHostAsync
+* (Apollon77) Added rename/renameFile(Async) methods
+* (Apollon77) Deprecated get/setBinaryState(Async) methods and log a message on usage.
+Use Files instead!
+* (Apollon77) Deprecated usage of own states in javascript.X.scriptEnabled/Problem and log a message on usage.
+Use own states in 0_userdata.0 instead!

 ### 6.1.4 (2022-11-14)
 * (bluefox) Corrected small error in rules
 * (bluefox) Tried to fix debug mode